BryanBradfo/reinforcement-learning/README.md

-# Reinforcement Learning: Load Balancing, MDPs, and Multi-Armed Bandits
+# Reinforcement Learning (RL): Load Balancing, MDPs, and Multi-Armed Bandits

 This repository contains implementations and explorations of various Reinforcement Learning (RL) concepts, focusing on a load balancing problem modeled as a Markov Decision Process (MDP), along with supplementary exercises on dynamic programming and multi-armed bandits.